American wine: Appellation system

 The early American appellation system was based on the political boundaries of states and counties.
-In September 1978, the Bureau of Alcohol, Tobacco, and Firearms (now Alcohol and Tobacco Tax and Trade Bureau) developed regulations to establish American Viticultural Areas (AVAs) based on distinct climate and geographical features.
+In September 1978, the Bureau of Alcohol, Tobacco, and Firearms (ATF) and since 2003, the Alcohol and Tobacco Tax and Trade Bureau {TTB}, exercise regulations to establish American Viticultural Areas (AVA) based on distinct terroir conditions based on local geographical, climate and soil features.
 In June 1980, the Augusta AVA in Missouri was established as the first American Viticultural Area under the new appellation system.
 For the sake of wine labeling purposes, the use of state and county appellations were grandfathered in and are still used often in lieu of AVAs.
-There are 277 distinct AVAs designated under U.S. law as of October 2024.
+There are 280 established AVAs designated under U.S. law as of August 2026.

 Appellation labeling laws

 In order to have an AVA appear on a wine label, at least 85% of the grapes used to produce the wine must have been grown in the AVA.

 For a state or county appellation to appear on the wine label, 75% of the grapes used must be from that state or county.
 Some states have stricter requirements.
 For example, California requires 100% of the grapes used to be from California for a wine labeled as such, and Washington requires 95% of the grapes in a Washington wine be grown in Washington.
 If grapes are from two or three contiguous counties or states, a label can have a multi-county or multi-state designation so long as the percentages used from each county or state are specified on the label.

 American wine or United States is a rarely used appellation that classifies a wine made from anywhere in the United States, including Puerto Rico and Washington, D.C.
 Wines with this designation are similar to the French wine vin de table, and can not include a vintage year.
 By law, this is the only appellation allowed for bulk wines exported to other counties.